Studying at the Chair of Media Education

 © Amac Garbe

-Study: Media pedagogy as theory and practice of media education
+Study: Media education as theory, research and practice of media education

-The courses offered by the Chair of Media Education with a focus on media education are centrally anchored in the teacher training programs at TU Dresden and serve the media education components.
+The courses offered by the Chair of School Education / Media Education are centrally anchored in the teacher training courses at TU Dresden and serve the media education components.

-A glance at the subject areas and related disciplines reveals just how diverse the issues of media education research and teaching can be:
+A look at the subject areas and related disciplines illustrates just how diverse issues in media education research and teaching can be:

-"Media education encompasses all questions relating to the educational significance of media in the areas of leisure, education and work.
-Wherever media become relevant for the socialization of people as a means of information, influence, entertainment, instruction and everyday organization, they become the subject of media education" (Hüther & Schorb, 2010, p.
-265).
+"Media education encompasses all issues relating to the educational significance of media in the areas of leisure, education and work."
+(Hüther & Schorb, 2010, p.
+265)

-Media education is thus a genuinely interdisciplinary educational science sub- and cross-sectional discipline (Barberi 2017), which draws on the theories and findings of its related sciences along its so-called native concepts (in particular media, education, upbringing, socialization).
-These include philosophy, sociology, psychology, media studies and communication studies, image studies, computer science and many more.
+Media education is an interdisciplinary educational sub- and cross-sectional discipline (Barberi 2017), which draws on the theories and findings of its related sciences along its so-called native terms (in particular media, education, upbringing, socialization).
+These include philosophy, sociology, psychology, media studies and communication science, image science, computer science and many more.

-Accordingly, media education is to be understood as the overarching theory, research and practice of media education.
+Accordingly, media education is to be understood as the theory, research and practice of media education.

-Media education therefore refers to examining the constitution - the prerequisites, practices, institutions, conditions and restrictions, but also understandings of media education - on a subjective and structural level in order to be able to understand, shape or change it in a better and scientifically sound way.
+Media education therefore refers to examining the constitution - the prerequisites, practices, institutions, conditions and restrictions, but also understandings - of media education on a subjective and structural level in order to be able to understand, (co-)shape or change it in a scientifically sound manner.